stefanoturcarelli/stefanoturcarelli/README.md

 While at [MITT](https://mitt.ca), I've been diving into various projects that have pushed my skills to new heights.
 Currently, I'm working on an exciting side project with [IleanaEcheverria](https://github.com/IleanaEcheverria) and [bulga138](https://github.com/bulga138), where we're crafting a mobile app.
 My endgame is to become a full-stack web developer, and I'm making steady progress.
 Right now, I'm digging deep into web technologies like HTML, CSS, and JavaScript, and I'm especially into React and Firebase for our side project.

-When I'm not immersed in code, you'll find me exploring new places as I'm an avid traveler.
+When I'm not immersed in code, you'll find me exploring new places as an avid traveler.
 I love capturing moments through photography, and my love for movies and videography knows no bounds.
-My diverse interests, coupled with my dedication to technology, make me a unique individual in the field of software development.
+My diverse interests and dedication to technology make me a unique individual in software development.

 <br>